Description in 1842

 periods differ between the institutions.

-The County Asylums website has information about the local
+The former County Asylums website had information about the local

 authority funded mental hospitals in London (both